-- Off street vehicle and cycle parking to be contiguous with, and part of, each property, rather than provided as part of a shared arrangement. - Shared parking areas may be acceptable provided they are built to Secured by Design standards and each space is no more than 25 metres away, and clearly visible from, the property it serves.
+- Off street vehicle and cycle parking to be contiguous with, and part of, each property, rather than provided as part of a shared arrangement. - Shared parking areas may be acceptable provided they are built to Secured by Design standards and each space is clearly visible from the property it serves.